darinmurray/darinmurray/README.md

 </p>

 <p align="center">
-I have bult and managed a Shopify stores grosing over one million in anual sales for my own products.
+I have bult and managed a Shopify store grossing over one million in annual sales for my own products.
 </p>

 <p align="center">